sanduhrs/drupal-email_verify/README.txt

 Description
 -----------
 This module provides advanced email address checking.
-The code of Drupal, by the user module, only performs syntactical checking of user-entered email addresses, both during registration and account edition.
+The core of Drupal, through the user module, only performs syntactical checking of user-entered email addresses, both during registration and account edition.
 This creates loads of problems when users incorrectly enter their address.
 First, they don't get any email from the site.
 If it